nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 5. Update Chart window by deleting an internship application

    1. Prerequisites: List all internship applications using the `/list` command.
-Ensure that there is at are at least two internship applications and the Chart window is already opened.
+Ensure that there are at least two internship applications and the Chart window is already opened.

    2. Test case: `/delete 1`<br>
       Expected: Pie chart on Chart window to update accordingly.